 What is the best way to lead your Lower Half producers to this truth?

 By asking questions, rather than making statements.
 (For more information, see the free "Simple Tool..." training at the top of the Home Page.)

 "Tell me about a time that a salesperson tried to sell you something.
 All your questions were answered.
 You understood the value proposition, and yet you still didn't buy.
 Why not?"

 "What could this salesperson have said that would have enticed you to buy?"

 As your salesperson answers these questions, you will learn more about how her or his mind works when making a buying decision.
-With Lower Third producers, you will discover that buying decisions are often quietly dramatic and unpleasant.
+With Lower Half producers, you will discover that buying decisions are often quietly dramatic and unpleasant.

-This is useful information because Lower Third producers often project their buying experiences on to others.
+This is useful information because Lower Half producers often project their buying experiences on to others.
 Their assumption is, "Because I feel discomfort when I make a purchase, therefore all the prospects I see must feel the same discomfort."

 Do you see how that assumption will limit a salesperson's persuasion efforts?